razetime/ngn-k-tutorial/01-intro.md

 - Numbers, which can be simple integers or floating point numbers.
 - Characters, which are enclosed in double quotes
 - Symbols, which are a series of alphanumeric or `.` characters preceded by a backtick, like `` `.symbol123``.
-Symbol names cannot start with a number.
+  - Symbol names cannot start with a number.
+  - Symbols can be made from arbitrary strings using double quotes: `` `"symbol with spaces"``
 - Other Arrays
 - Functions and dictionaries, which we will discuss later.